The Bankrate promise

-If you start the preapproval process early, stay organized and keep abreast of your application, the quicker your preapproval will go.
+If you start the mortgage preapproval process early, stay organized and keep abreast of your application, your preapproval is likely to go faster.
 And the sooner you get it, the sooner you can begin serious house-hunting.

 When should you get a mortgage preapproval?

 The best time to get a mortgage preapproval is before you start looking for a home.
 If you don’t and find a home you love, it’ll likely be too late to start the preapproval process if you want a chance to make an offer on the home.

 Many sellers want to see a mortgage preapproval letter as part of your home offer, and certainly before they enter into a contract with you.